core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 string, bits 8 to 15 to the second byte, and subsequent bytes are assigned similarly.
 Within each byte, bits are assigned from least to most significant.

-The following example shows the encoding of leaf 'mybits' with the 'disable-nagle' and '10-Mb-only' flags set.
+The following example shows the encoding of a 'mybits' leaf instance with the 'disable-nagle' and '10-Mb-only' flags set.

 Definition example from {{RFC7950}}: